Since the 1960s the city of Detroit, Michigan has gone through a huge demographic and economic decline in recent decades.

-With much of the steel and automotive industries in Detroit closing down, many residents were forced to move away from Detroit to find better-paying jobs.
+With much of the steel and automotive industries in Detroit closing down, many residents were forced to move away to find better-paying jobs.

 In the wake of the population decline, thousands of abandoned buildings in Detroit have been left behind to be reclaimed by nature.

-Urban explorers from all over the world routinely visit Detroit to explore its famous abandoned buildings.
+Urban explorers from all over the world routinely visit our city to explore its famous abandoned buildings.
 Some take urbex tours, most prefer to do the exploring themselves.

 If you were to visit the outskirts of Detroit you’d find nothing but decaying factories, deserted churches, and long-forgotten hospitals all of which still stand tall and mighty despite their crumbling exteriors.

 If you’re an urban explorer or photographer in the Detroit area looking for abandoned places near you to explore, in this article I’ll share with you a handful of explore-worthy abandoned buildings that should be on your radar.

 Best Abandoned Buildings in Detroit

 This long-standing Catholic church, located at 7601 Rosa Parks Blvd, was once a place of worship for thousands of families in Detroit.

 At its peak, the church had 3 priests, 22 nuns, and over 150 students in the school adjacent to the church.
 For over 50 years St Agnes church flourished successfully, but things would change for the worse.